In Syria’s terrorized Alawite region, competing narratives, mutual suspicions

 The spark on the night of March 6 came from Alawite remnants of the Assad regime, who, from their coastal strongholds, launched attacks on Sunni security forces, reportedly killing 180 men in two hours.

-The Assad loyalists “set up ambushes … and took control of many areas and villages on the coast,” says a Damascus-based security official.
-Amid the sudden carnage, hospitals became battle grounds.
+The Assad loyalists “set up ambushes ... and took control of many areas and villages on the coast,” says a Damascus-based security official.
+Amid the sudden carnage, hospitals became battlegrounds.

 In response, Syria’s new security forces mounted a vengeful crackdown that spun out of control, jeopardizing Mr. Sharaa’s efforts to encourage national reconciliation among his people’s many sects and factions.

-The victims appear to have been primarily fighting-aged Alawite men, but, according to the United Nations, entire families, women, and children also perished.
+The victims appear to have been primarily Alawite men of fighting age, but, according to the United Nations, entire families, women, and children also died.
 Thousands fled across the border to Lebanon.

 Many villages in Latakia and Hama provinces remain littered with ammunition.
 Others were spared.
 Fresh graves mark the hillsides – some occupied, others serving as placeholders for the presumed dead.

 Video footage filmed in the region shows unarmed men being executed, beaten, and even forced to howl like dogs.
-Witnesses say the perpetrators were mostly Syrians, sometimes locals, and in some cases foreign jihadists.
+Witnesses say the perpetrators were mostly Syrians, sometimes locals, and in some cases foreign jihadis.

 Alawite shrines were desecrated, and Qurans burned during the chaotic coastal crackdown.